youlyank/Depo/SETUP.md

 2. Review server logs: `tail -f dev.log`
 3. Verify all environment variables are set
 4. Check the full README.md for detailed documentation
+5. Test each integration in the **Integrations** tab

 ## 🎉 Ready to Go!

 Once setup is complete:
 1. Open http://localhost:3000
 2. Go to **Builder** tab
-3. Try this prompt: `"Send a welcome message to Slack when user signs up"`
+3. Try this prompt: `"Send a welcome message to Slack, Discord, and email when user signs up"`
 4. Watch the AI create a complete workflow!
-5. Run it and see real Slack notifications!
+5. Run it and see real notifications on all platforms!

-Your AI Workflow Builder is now ready for production use! 🚀
+Your AI Workflow Builder is now ready for production use with 4 real integrations! 🚀